 The position in the reactivity series of metals with respect to one another determines which of the two metals in contact with one another will undergo contact corrosion.
 When a base metal (such as zinc) is in contact with a more noble metal (such as iron) and they come into contact with a conductive solution such as rainwater, the zinc (anode) will corrode and the iron (cathode) will not.

 This rule applies to metals situated at some distance from one another in the reactivity series.
 They should not be allowed to be in contact with one another in any given structure.

 When the metals are close to one another in the series, the situation in practice is often more complex.
 In that case, not only the composition and the temperature of the electrolyte are important; the size of the contact surface between the metals also plays a role.
-Contact corrosion becomes more dramatic with an increase in the potential difference and when the surface area of the baser metal is larger than that of the more noble metal.
+Contact corrosion becomes more dramatic with an increase in the potential difference or when the surface area of the baser metal is smaller than that of the more noble metal.
 In addition, in real conditions, many metals are covered with a coating of oxide and so the potential difference is different from that stated in the scientific tables.

 Contact corrosion table

 Architects and builders can usefully draw on the contact corrosion table below for hot-dip galvanised steel parts and products.

 surf. zinc > surf. linked metal

 * The corrosion rate for blank steel that is linked to zinc is low.
 A small amount of rust water will, however, spread rapidly over the zinc and result in 'rust stains' that are aesthetically unacceptable.
 This combination will therefore almost always be rejected.

 In certain circumstances, using two different metals in contact with one another is unavoidable.
 Generally, the careful selection of construction metals and the use of insulation material can prevent contact corrosion.